USS Becuna: Fifth war patrol

-On June 21, 1945, Becuna got underway from Fremantle for her fifth war patrol.
+On 21 June 1945, Becuna got underway from Fremantle for her fifth war patrol.
 On two occasions, Imperial Japanese Navy floatplanes on antisubmarine patrol subjected her to bombing attacks.
-Then, on the night of July 15, 1945, she made radar contact on a single fast-moving target in the Java Sea.
+Then, on the night of 15 July 1945, she made radar contact on a single fast-moving target in the Java Sea.
 After tracking it for several hours, she fired a spread of torpedoes in a night surface attack.
 They all missed, but the submarine USS Baya (SS-318) took up the chase and sank the vessel, the Ambon Island-bound Japanese torpedo boat Kari.
 Becuna concluded her patrol at Subic Bay late in July 1945.
-While she was still undergoing a refit there, World War II ended on August 15, 1945 with the cessation of hostilities with Japan.
+While she was still undergoing a refit there, World War II ended on 15 August 1945 with the cessation of hostilities with Japan.

 Post-World War II service

-Becuna returned to the United States at San Diego, California, on September 22, 1945.
+Becuna returned to the United States at San Diego, California, on 22 September 1945.
 She then served in the United States Pacific Fleet until 1949, conducting submarine crew training missions and participating in various multiship exercises.
-She visited Japan from November 15 to December 9, 1947 and from October 31 to November 6, 1948 and China from November 7 to 29, 1948.
+She visited Japan from 15 November – 9 December 1947 and from 31 October – 6 November 1948 and China from 7 to 29 November 1948.

 In April 1949, Becuna was transferred to the United States Atlantic Fleet as a unit of Submarine Squadron 8.
 She operated from Groton, Connecticut, conducting refresher training exercises and frequently serving as a school ship for students at the Submarine School.
 That duty continued until November 1950, when she entered the shipyard of the Electric Boat Company at Groton for nine-month conversion under the Greater Underwater Propulsive Power (GUPPY) Program to a GUPPY IA submarine.
 She received additional batteries, a submarine snorkel, and a streamlined sail as well as a number of other modifications to various items of equipment.

 Becuna completed the conversion in August 1951 and then conducted shakedown and refresher training in the West Indies.
 She returned to Naval Submarine Base New London Groton in September 1951.
 Over the ensuing 18 years, she operated from Groton, performing a variety of peacetime missions, most of them involving training.
 She served as a training ship for students at the Submarine School, and prospective submarine commanding officers made their familiarization cruises aboard her.
 She also provided test services to the Test and Evaluation Force and trained United States Naval Reserve personnel.

 Becuna made two deployments to serve with the United States Sixth Fleet in the Mediterranean Sea, where she made numerous port visits.
 She also participated in many exercises with U.S. and foreign naval units.
 She made one cruise to Scotland, occasionally visited northern European ports, and was a frequent caller at ports in Canada, along the United States East Coast, and in the West Indies.
 In 1969, she was reclassified as an auxiliary submarine and given the hull classification symbol AGSS-319.